data61/PSL/MiLkMaId/README.md

    - at least one induction variable has a type of `set` or `list`, and
    - `proof (induct xs)` in line 30 of `thys/Binomial-Queues/Binomial_Queue.thy`.
 - [ ] 31.
 Check if
-   - the proof state has a local assumption or auxiliary lemma introduced or bounded by the `assume` or `using` keyword,
+   - the proof state has a chained fact,
    - the `induct` method takes at least one argument as induction variable, and
-   - _at least one_ induction variable appears in one of the local assumptions.
+   - _at least one_ induction variable appears in one of the chained facts.
 - [ ] 32.
 Check if
-   - the proof state has a local assumption introduced by the `assume` keyword,
+   - the proof state has a chained fact,
    - the `induct` method takes at least one argument as induction variable, and
-   - _all_ induction variable appear in one of the local assumptions.
+   - _all_ induction variable appear in one of the chained facts.
       - similar to assertion31.
 - [ ] 33.
 Check if
    - the first subgoal has a meta-implication `==>`,